 It is a pleasure to host you, and hope you will experience the run as well as our local pubs, coffee shops, retail stores, while taking in the wonderful surroundings of Beacon Hill Park, Butchart Gardens, our Inner Harbour and Chinatown district.
 So many of us you will meet call Victoria home now, and you will discover why.

 The GoodLife Fitness Victoria Marathon is a popular destination marathon; it is a race “organized by runners for runners” with many small, but very special touches.
 Best of luck to everyone participating in our wonderful event!

-The GoodLife Fitness Victoria Marathon will celebrate its 41st annual event on Sunday, October 11th.
+The GoodLife Fitness Victoria Marathon has been taking part on Victoria and Oak Bay streets since 1980.
 Over 8,000 participants are expected in the Marathon, Half Marathon, 8K and the Thrifty Foods Kids Run.

 The event has become one of the largest annual sporting events on Vancouver Island.
 The Marathon is held annually on Thanksgiving weekend and with runners, family and friends staying for consecutive nights the economic impact on the City is considerable.